deavid/lprfl/README.md

 # Learn programming with Rust as first language

 This is a book to learn programming from scratch.

-Needs to be built.
+Read the book here: https://deavid.github.io/lprfl/

 ## LICENSE